maggar/adx_hacs/readme.md

 # Home Azure Data Explorer Beta testing

 This is a Home Assistant Custom integration for beta testing the Azure Data Explorer integration.
-I will used this when making some bigger changes to the Azure Data Exploerer integration in Home Assisant for beta testing before the code is commited to the main Home Assistant.
+I will use this when making some bigger changes to the Azure Data Exploerer integration in Home Assisant for beta testing before the code is commited to the main Home Assistant.
 This makes it easier for you to do testing, and it also makes it easier and faster to do changes without having to wait for a PR in home assistant.

 ## Installing